tizianocolagrossi/magistrale-appunti/AOSV/00_core_concept.md

 ## RCU
 RCU is another synchronization technique designed to protect data structures that are mostly accessed for reading by several CPUs.
-RCU allows many readers and many writers to proceed concurrently (an improvement over seqlocks which allows only one writer to proceed) and it is lock-free.
+RCU allows many readers and one writers to proceed concurrently (an improvement over seqlocks which allows only one writer to proceed) and it is lock-free.
 The keys idea consist of limiting the scope of RCU:
 - only data structures that are dynamically allocated and referenced by means of pointer